Biophysics

 Dissertation Advisory Committee

-Upon successful completion of the qualifying examination, a student must assemble a dissertation advisory committee (DAC), which will monitor and report on the progress of the student on an annual or biannual basis.
+Upon successful completion of the qualifying examination, a student must assemble a dissertation advisory committee (DAC) within 6 months of the successful completion of the PQE, which will monitor and report on the progress of the student on an annual or biannual basis.
 The DAC should consist of at least three faculty members exclusive of the student’s dissertation advisor.
-The DAC Chair must be a Harvard Biophysics Program faculty member.
+The DAC chair must be a Harvard Biophysics Program faculty member.
 Dissertation advisors are required to attend DAC meetings for their student mentees.
 Students shall submit a written dissertation proposal/progress report to the DAC within one week in advance of all scheduled DAC meetings.

 Preparing for the Dissertation Defense